Architecture That Earned Its Scars

 A 2023 GitGuardian report found 10 million secrets leaked in public GitHub repositories in a single year.
 Enterprise private repos are no better — database passwords in shell scripts, API keys in Python files, connection strings in .env files.

 One compromised server, one careless git push, one backup tape — and every credential in every script is exposed.
-With InTouch, credentials exist only in the AES-256 encrypted vault and are never accessible in plaintext, even to server administrators.
+With InTouch AI, credentials exist only in the AES-256 encrypted vault and are never accessible in plaintext, even to server administrators.

 The Silent Failure Problem